Useurmind/FluxInTypescriptWithRx/docs/core/container.md

 builder.register(c => /* ... */).in("IDoStuffInCollection[]");
 ```

+If you resolve such a collection you will get back one instance of all registrations in the collection.

 By convention the name of a collection should be the type of interface named followed by an array, e.g. `IDoStuffInCollection[]`.

 ### Mix and match registration